ericmwalk/weblog.lol/weblog/2019/03/2019-03-28_running-with-ryan.md

 ---
+title: Running with Ryan Van Duzer
 publish: "true"
 date: 2019-03-28 16:15:00
 tags: Running, videos
 url: https://ericmwalk.blog/2019/03/28/running-with-ryan.html
 ---

-# Running with Ryan Van Duzer

 As you can probably tell from other things I post about on Social Media or this site, I really do enjoy running.
 It is something that got lost on me for a long period of time in my life but has really made its way back into my daily routine over the last three of years [Back to Running](https://ericmwalk.blog/2016/02/09/back-to-running.html).